QH Horse Owners Love Their horses

 I submitted a BYLAW AMENDMENT FOR ARTICLE II, SECTION 5 to allow for online voting and a few other recommendations to add some accountability and transparency at AQHA.

-While I offered a good, affordable plan using existing infrastructure and technology…
+While I planned to offer a good, affordable plan using existing infrastructure and technology…

-I gave a lot of my time and energy to this project this year, and while it didn’t go as well as I would have liked, it set the stage for moving forward.
-If you want to attend the convention virtually and vote online, you have to ask for it.
+I gave up all my free time for months to work on this project, and while it didn’t go as well as I would have liked, it set the stage for moving forward.
+If you want to attend the convention virtually and at least take a survey on the issues (not a cheesy marketing survey - actually have your voice heard) or vote online, you have to ask for it.
 Through the proper channels.
-Ask AQHA to form a TASK FORCE - they should put someone like me (or me) on it - my plan is solid.
-You also need to email your directors to let them know you would like to see online voting.
+Ask AQHA to form a TASK FORCE or WORKING GROUP - they should put someone like me (or me) on it - my plan is solid.
+You also need to email your directors to let them know you would like a path forward.
 Change will not happen if you don’t ask for it.

-Here are a few interesting facts I learn in Las Vegas: Only 953 people were registered to attend the Convention this year.
+Here is an interesting fact I learned in Las Vegas: Only 953 people were registered to attend the Convention this year.
 A director told me in conversation that the average age of AQHA members is 61.
 Only 402 votes were logged on the devices to overturn the 2-year rule.
-I am waiting for the 2025 Annual Report to confirm Membership numbers.
+I am waiting for the 2025 Annual Report to confirm Membership numbers, but it appears they are still shrinking by a couple of thousand a year.

 HERE ARE A FEW FACTS: